Zelmoghazy/Mastering_Embedded_Systems/Unit_3_Embedded_C/README.md

 * **ELF** : Executable and Linkable Format
   * ELF is a standard file format for object files and executable files in GCC
 * A file format standard describes a way of organizing various elements (data, read-only data, code, uninitialized data,etc.) of a program in different sections.

+* **ELF provides two interfaces to binary files :**
+    * a **linkable interface** that is used at static link time to combine multiple files when compiling and building a program.
+    * an **executable interface** that is utilized at runtime to create a process image in memory when a program is loaded into memory and then executed.

+* **The executable interface provides two separate logic views :**
+    * the **load view** classifies the input sections into two regions: read-write section and read-only section.
+        * The load view also defines the base memory address of these regions so that the processor knows where it should load them into the memory.
+    * The **execution view** informs the processor how to load the executable at runtime.
+A binary machine program includes four critical sections, including:
+        * a *text segment* that consists of binary machine instructions,
+        * a *read-only data segment* that defines the value of variables unalterable at runtime.
+        * a *read-write data segment* that sets the initial values of statically allocated and modifiable variables
+        * a *zero-initialized data segment* that holds all uninitialized variables declared in the program.

 <div style="border-radius: 30px; overflow: hidden;">
     <p align="center">